Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/contracts-and-apis/idempotency.md

 Scenario: We have an API operation that can be "called" (actioned / requested / triggered) and each execution of the operation produces a different result, even when the same basic inputs are provided.
 Calling this API may not result in a response (e.g. due to network outage).
-Without the response, we are unaware as clients whether the call reached the API and whether it was successful or not.
+Without the response, we are unaware (as consumers) whether the call reached the API and whether it was successful or not.

 Desired behaviour: We want to make multiple identical calls to the API operation, but have the API perform a single execution of the operation.
 When a result (success or error) is produced by the execution, all duplicated calls should